 WE WILL NOT ACCEPT CATS IN CARRIERS!

 via online Reservation “Clinic Reservation Request Form”

 Other Counties: 2 cat limit

 - See “Trapping Tips” for information about trapping feral cats.

-- Kittens can be fixed safely as young as eight weeks (or 2 lbs); however, it is recommended that they are 3 months old so they may legally receive a Rabies vaccination.
+- Kittens can be fixed when they are 3 months old so they may legally receive a Rabies vaccination.
 It is recommended that kittens be fixed by four months to avoid heat cycles and unwanted pregnancies since kittens can become pregnant as early as four months old.
 See Fix at 4 for more information.

 - Please Read Fairchild Spay/Neuter Assistance Agreement